Small gauge transformations and universal geometry in heterotic theories: The Hodge decomposition and the moduli space metric

-The Hodge decomposition of the $(1,2)$--form is
+The Hodge decomposition of the $(1,2)$-form is

-The terms $\xi_\a^{(1,2)}{}^{harm}$ and $\delb^\dag \l_\a^{(1,3)}$ do not contribute to $\fD_\a \o^{(1,1)}$ and so are not physical degree of freedom.
+The terms $\xi_\alpha^{(1,2)}{}^{\rm harm}$ and ${\overline{\partial}}^\dag \lambda_\alpha^{(1,3)}$ do not contribute to $\mathfrak{D}_\alpha \omega^{(1,1)}$ and so are not physical degree of freedom.
 The remaining term is determined by substituting into the previous equation, and inverting the Laplacian

-The term in the bracket is not a zero mode of Laplacian by assumption and we have not written a co--closed term as it does not contribute to \eqref{eq:HodgeOmega}.
-We will come back to this equation in a moment.
+The term in the bracket is not a zero mode of Laplacian by assumption and we have not written a~co-closed term as it does not contribute to \eqref{eq:HodgeOmega}.
+We will come back to this equation in a~moment.

+Returning to \eqref{eq:Balanced2}, the second equation can be combined with \eqref{eq:GaugeFixDelOmega} to gain further information about $\Delta_\alpha$.
+Start with the left hand side